boneskull/packtester/README.md

 # smoke-test

-> Test your package as it would be installed by a consumer
+> Test the output of your npm-published package

 ## Motivation